Mike Wooten (American football)

-Michael Carroll Wooten (born October 23, 1962) is a former American football center in the National Football League (NFL) for the Washington Redskins.
-He played college football at the Virginia Military Institute.
+Michael Carroll Wooten (born October 23, 1962) is an American former professional football center who played in the National Football League (NFL) for the Washington Redskins during the 1987 NFL season.
+He played college football at VMI.

 Early life

 Wooten was born in Roanoke, Virginia.
 His family moved to Smithfield, North Carolina in 1969 when his father, Carroll Wooten, was hired as an assistant principal and assistant football coach at Smithfield-Selma High School.
 While attending Smithfield-Selma, Wooten participated in football, wrestling and track.
 In football, he was an all-state and all-conference selection at tight end and defensive end, playing in the North-South All-Star Game after his senior season.
 He graduated in 1981.

 College career

 Wooten attended and played college football at the Virginia Military Institute.
 His senior year, he was selected as co-captain and received pre-season all-American honors.
 He graduated with a degree in economics before being commissioned as a Second lieutenant in the United States Army.